News: Relief Across Borders Supports First-Ever Medical Evacuation from Gaza to Ireland

 Minister for Health Stephen Donnelly said:

-“I’m pleased that the first medical evacuation of Palestinian children and their carers/guardians to Ireland has now happened, and that the Irish health service is now providing care to these children.
+“I’m pleased that the first medical evacuation of Palestinian children and their carers/guardians to Ireland has now happened and that the Irish health service is now providing care to these children.
 I want to offer my sincere thanks to the doctors, nurses, HSE, Irish Red Cross, WHO, the European Union’s Civil Protection Mechanism, the officials across government departments, and all who have been involved in this successful operation.

-“There is no justification for the deliberate attacks on civilians and healthcare services in Gaza and the loss of life has been devastating.
+“There is no justification for the deliberate attacks on civilians and healthcare services in Gaza, and the loss of life has been devastating.
 Ireland has been clear that this conflict should stop.
-I’m pleased that Ireland is playing a part in treating children whose lives have been devastated by this needless war and I wish these children well in their time ahead here in Ireland.”
+I’m pleased that Ireland is playing a part in treating children whose lives have been devastated by this needless war, and I wish these children well in their time ahead here in Ireland.”

 The Tánaiste and Minister for Foreign Affairs Micheál Martin said:

-“The long-term impact of the physical and mental scars being inflicted on children in Gaza is unconscionable.
-Ireland has continued to work with our international partners, most notably UNRWA, to provide urgent assistance to people in Gaza.
-The medical evacuation of children to Ireland is part of our consistent support for the people of Palestine.
 I am conscious that many other critically ill patients remain in Gaza, and their requests for medical evacuation are being delayed or denied by Israeli authorities.
 This denial of medical care is unacceptable and must stop.
-Since the beginning of this conflict, Ireland has consistently called for an immediate ceasefire, the release of all hostages and a massive surge of humanitarian aid, including urgent medical care for critically ill children trapped in Gaza.
+Since the beginning of this conflict, Ireland has consistently called for an immediate ceasefire, the release of all hostages, and a massive surge of humanitarian aid, including urgent medical care for critically ill children trapped in Gaza.
 This must happen.
 Children in Gaza cannot go into the New Year facing more serious injury and trauma.”

 Minister of State for International Development and Diaspora Seán Fleming said:

-“I am pleased to welcome these Gazan children and their families to Ireland.
-They have come from unimaginably difficult circumstances, and the children all require urgent and serious medical treatment.
-I want to thank Egypt, Slovakia, Italy, the European Commission and the World Health Organisation for helping us to make this evacuation happen.
-I also want to thank our expert medical teams in Ireland, and the Irish Red Cross, who will help these children and their families on the road to recovery.
+I also want to thank our expert medical teams in Ireland and the Irish Red Cross, who will help these children and their families on the road to recovery.
 Children continue to bear the brunt of the war in Gaza.
 The UN estimates that children account for almost half of all people killed.
-Children who have so far survived the bombardment face life-changing injury, illness and trauma.
-Over 4,000 children a month in Gaza are being treated for acute malnutrition.”
+Those who have survived the bombardment face life-changing injuries, illness, and trauma.
+Over 4,000 children a month in Gaza are being treated for acute malnutrition.

 Minister for Justice Helen McEntee said: